Childcare Subsidy is a payment that helps with the cost of pre-school childcare.

 - a hospital-based education and care service

 - in childcare for 3 or more hours a week.

-- your partner’s working for 40 hours and has 3 hours of travel time
+- You're in study for 50 hours and your partner's working for 40 hours and travelling for 3 hours (to and from work).

 If you get 20 hours Early Childhood Education (ECE), you can't get the Childcare Subsidy for the same hours.